Subband structure of a cylindrical HgTe nanowire: transition from normal type to inverted type: Introduction

-It is an interesting question whether this topological band inversion transition still survive in a HgTe nanowire.
+It is an interesting question whether this topological band inversion transition still survives in a HgTe nanowire.
+Note that quasi-one-dimensional HgTe nanowires or core/shell heterostructures are achievable using current experimental techniques ~\cite{PhysRevMaterials.1.023401,PhysRevResearch.4.023114,PhysRevMaterials.4.066001}.
 Although a quasi-one-dimensional nanowire is geometrically different from a quasi-two-dimensional quantum well, it is highly likely both systems share the same kind of topological band inversion transition.
 After all, the negative band gap of the HgTe material seems to be the only essential factor in this topological transition~\cite{doi:10.1126/science.1133734}.
 Here we seek this topological band transition in a cylindrical HgTe nanowire.
 Also, for simplicity, we replace the barrier material CdTe with the vacuum, i.e., the HgTe nanowire is surrounded by a trivial insulator with an infinite band gap.

 Following the method introduced by Sercel and Vahala~\cite{PhysRevB.42.3690}, we rewrite the $6\times6$ Kane model~\cite{KANE1957249}, i.e., the ${\bf k}\cdot{\bf p}$ model involving both the $\Gamma_{6}$ and the $\Gamma_{8}$ bands, in the cylindrical coordinate representation.
 Both the bulk spectrum and bulk wave functions are obtained in this representation.
 The transcendental equations determining the subband dispersions are obtainable in terms of the bulk solutions.
 Especially, the transcendental equations at $k_{z}R=0$ are explicitly given and discussed.
 Clear evidence of the band inversion transition, i.e., the gap-closing-and-reopening transition, at a critical nanowire radius is given.
 Also, the complete subband dispersions near this critical radius are calculated.
-We emphasize that in our calculations, we have used the spherical approximation in the $\Gamma_{8}$ band of the Kane model~\cite{PhysRev.102.1030,winkler2003spin}.
+We emphasize that in our calculations, we have used the spherical approximation in the $\Gamma_{8}$ band block of the Kane model~\cite{PhysRev.102.1030,winkler2003spin}.